BetterDiscord/docs/docs/plugins/concepts/patching.md

 someModule.method();  // > 6
 ```

 You'll notice that `originalFunction` from before has turned into `returnValue`.
 Here we simply multiply that by `2` every time and return the value to the caller.
 So that means for any number we pass, the original function applies and returns, then our patch picks up that value and multiplies by `2`, then the function caller finally gets their value.
 The BetterDiscord `Patcher` will use whatever `return` value you use.
-However if you *don't* return anything, then the original return value is used.
+However, if you *don't* return anything, then the original return value is used.
 This can have profound effects.
 Consider this case below:

 ```js
 const myNewNumber = 5 / someModule.method(5);